boazsegev/facil.io/docs/libreact.md

 #include <signal.h>
 #include <errno.h>

-; // this will accept connections,
+// this will accept connections,
-; // it will be a simple HTTP hello world. (with keep alive) void on_data(struct Reactor* reactor, int fd);
+// it will be a simple HTTP hello world. (with keep alive) void on_data(struct Reactor* reactor, int fd);

 struct Reactor r = {.on_data = on_data, .maxfd = 1024};
 int srvfd; // to make it simple, we'll have a global object

-; // this will handle the exit signal (^C). void on_sigint(int sig);
+// this will handle the exit signal (^C). void on_sigint(int sig) {
+  reactor_stop(&r);
+}

 int main(int argc, char const* argv[]) {
   printf("starting up an http hello world example on port 3000\n");
-  ; // setup the exit signal
+  // setup the exit signal
   signal(SIGINT, on_sigint);
-  ; // create a server socket... this will take a moment... char* port = "3000";
+  // create a server socket... this will take a moment... char* port = "3000";
-  ; // setup the address
+  // setup the address
   struct addrinfo hints;
   struct addrinfo* servinfo;        // will point to the results memset(&hints, 0, sizeof hints);  // make sure the struct is empty